VictorianGovernment/api-design-standards/api-standards.md

 The data model for the representation **MUST** conform to the `JSON` specification.

-The values may themselves be objects, strings, numbers, booleans, or arrays of objects.
+The values may themselves be objects, strings, numbers, booleans or arrays of objects.

-- Key names MUST be lower-case words, separated by an underscore character ( _ ).
+- Key names MUST be lower-case words, separated by an underscore character ( _ ):
    - `foo`
    - `bar_baz`
 - Prefix such as `is_` or `has_` **SHOULD NOT** be used for keys of type boolean.
-- Fields that represent arrays **SHOULD** be named using plural nouns (eg authenticators - contains one or more authenticators, products - contains one or more products).
+- Fields that represent arrays **SHOULD** be named using plural nouns (eg `authenticators` contains one or more authenticator, `products` contains one or more product).

 <h2 id="4-4">4.4 Link relation names</h2>

 To help guide users through your API, relational links **MUST** be provided.
-These links act as the navigation of your API advising users of where they can go to next.
+These help users navigate through your API.

-A `links` array **MUST** be provided for resources.
+A links array **MUST** be provided for resources.
 This contains link objects that can refer to related resources in the system.

 A link relation **MUST** contain the following elements:
 - href - string containing the absolute or relative URL to the resource
 - rel - the textual string describing what this entity is
-- method - the HTTP method that **SHOULD** be used when using this related resource.
+- method - the HTTP method that should be used when using this related resource.

 #### Example: